qor/l10n/README.md

 # L10n

-L10n make your [GORM-backend](https://github.com/jinzhu/gorm) models be able to localize into different locales, it refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market
+L10n gives your [GORM-backend](https://github.com/jinzhu/gorm) models the ability to localize for different locales.
+It can be a catalyst for the adaptation of a product, application, or document content to meet the language, cultural, and other requirements of a specific target market.

 [![GoDoc](https://godoc.org/github.com/qor/l10n?status.svg)](https://godoc.org/github.com/qor/l10n)

 ## Usage

-L10n is using [GORM](https://github.com/jinzhu/gorm) callbacks to handle localization, so you need to register callbacks first:
+L10n is using [GORM](https://github.com/jinzhu/gorm) callbacks to handle localization, so you will need to register callbacks first:

 ```go
 import (